-Choose a fairly long passage on a particular topic (e.g. transport) and explain to the student teachers that they have to 'steal' words from the passage by hearing and writing down all the vocabulary related to the topic.
-You read the passage out loud only once so student teachers have only one chance to 'catch' them.
+Choose a fairly long passage on a particular topic (e.g. transport) and explain to the pupils that they have to 'steal' words from the passage by hearing and writing down all the vocabulary related to the topic.
+You read the passage out loud only once so pupils have only one chance to 'catch' them.

-In pairs, the student teachers then compare their lists of 'stolen' words and add words from each other's lists.
-You then hand out the text and students find the rest of the words that they missed.
+In pairs, the pupils then compare their lists of 'stolen' words and add words from each other's lists.
+You then hand out the text and pupils find the rest of the words that they missed.